AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 We presume you are using the bash terminal.

-For details on setting this up, check the https://help.screencraft.net.au FAQs
+For details on setting this up, check the https://help.screencraft.net.au FAQs.

 Change into your Source/Repos folder: